 Entryway ideas for apartments may be limited – by a lack of space, natural light, and just because they're a thoroughfare – but that doesn't mean they have to lack in personality, practicality and pizzazz.

-So when you're looking for hallway ideas for this most compact of spaces, think big.
-Whatever the size, shape or configuration of yours, these apartment entryway ideas showcase how to take decor to the next level – because, after all, it’s the space that creates a first impression on your guests, and greets you when you come home.
+So when you're looking for entryway ideas for apartments, think big.
+Whatever the size, shape or configuration of yours, these entryway ideas showcase how to take decor to the next level – because, after all, it’s the space that creates a first impression on your guests, and greets you when you come home.

 Entryway ideas for apartments

-Elevate your entryway ideas with clever ways with furniture, lighting, storage and dcor.
-These entryway ideas for apartments include both bold and pared back design options.
+Elevate your apartment decor ideas with clever ways with furniture, lighting, storage and decor.
+No matter the size, it is important to utilize these elements well to make your entryway more inviting.
+These entryway ideas for apartments include both bold and pared back design options; take note of any clever organizing in a small apartment since this, too, will help you maximize space.

 1. Add a bench for practicality and style